janekfleper/typst-fancy-units/src/num/format.typ

 // - base (int or float): The base of the exponent
 // - separator (symbol): The separator to use
 // - decimal-separator (auto, str, symbol or content): The decimal separator to use
+// - attach (bool): Wrap the exponent in math.attach()
 // -> (dictionary)
-#let format-exponent(number, base: 10, separator: sym.times, decimal-separator: auto) = {
+#let format-exponent(number, base: 10, separator: sym.times, decimal-separator: auto, attach: true) = {
   if number.exponent == none { return number }
   if decimal-separator == auto { decimal-separator = context { _get-decimal-separator() } }
   if type(base) == int or type(base) == float { base = [#base] }
-  number.exponent = _format-exponent(number.exponent, separator, base, decimal-separator)
+  number.exponent = _format-exponent(number.exponent, separator, base, decimal-separator, attach: attach)
   number
 }